 - Step 4: Once dry, fluff them up by hand and put them back on your bed.

 There you have it!
-These are three different ways to the question of how to fluff pillows in dryer without tennis balls.
+These are three different ways to answer this question.
 Try out each method and see which one works best for you.

 Everyday Maintenance Tips For Your Pillow